epfl-ml4ed/trusting-explainers/README.md

 # XAI for Course Design

-This repository is the work-in-progress implementation of the LAK 2023 submission entitled "Trusting the Explainers: XAI for Course Design" written by [REDACTED].
+This repository is the work-in-progress implementation of the LAK 2023 paper entitled "Trusting the Explainers: XAI for Course Design" written by Vinitra Swamy, Sijia Du, Mirko Marras, and Tanja Käser.

 ## Contributing